tencentyun/intlcloud-documents/yehe_doc/云智大数据平台服务/Elasticsearch Service/操作指南/使用 COS 进行备份及恢复_intl_en.md

 - access_key_id: `SecretId` of your TencentCloud API key.
 - access_key_secret: `SecretKey` of your TencentCloud API key.
 - bucket: COS bucket name, **which cannot contain the `-{appId}` suffix**.
-- region: COS bucket region.
-You are recommended to select the same region as the ES cluster.
+- region: COS bucket region, which must be the same region as that of the ES cluster.
 - base_path: backup directory.

 ## Listing Repository Information